baidikov-roman-mi/react-page/README.md

 ## Just to see the output

-Here is the [link to the CodeSandbox preview](https://codesandbox.io/p/devtool/preview/baidikov-roman-mi/react-page/update-main?task=dev&port=5173&redirect=true&utm_source=gh_app).
+Here is the [link to the Netlify preview](https://rococo-bienenstitch-d85c21.netlify.app/).
 You can see the result without any local setup.

 ## To load this project locally, follow these steps: